-Flyers play complete game to beat Red Wings 3-1
+Flyers lay themselves out there to beat Red Wings 3-1

 The Flyers laid their bodies on the line with game-saving shot blocks to squeeze out a 3-1 win over the Detroit Red Wings despite a third-period push Sunday.

 The Flyers controlled the pace for the majority of the first period yet walked out of it trailing by one.
-Led by the Owen Tippett, Morgan Frost and Joel Farabee line, the Flyers created numerous scoring chances, but goalie Ville Husso kept coming up big for the Red Wings.
+Led by the Owen Tippett, Morgan Frost, and Joel Farabee line, the Flyers created numerous scoring chances, but goalie Ville Husso kept coming up big for the Red Wings.

-Meanwhile, the Red Wings had significantly less quality shots, but they were able to capitalize on a miscommunication between Frost and Ivan Provorov, and David Perron beat Carter Hart on the breakaway five minutes into the game.
+Meanwhile, Detroit had significantly less quality shots, but it capitalized on a miscommunication between Frost and Ivan Provorov that allowed David Perron to beat Carter Hart on the breakaway 5 minutes into the game.

-It wasn’t until the Flyers were at a disadvantage that they were able to tie it.
-The Red Wings had caught up to the pace of the game, and then they were awarded a power play.
-Down a man, the Flyers finally got one past Husso when Nicolas Deslauriers scored on a short-handed breakaway seven minutes into the second.
+It wasn’t until the Flyers were at a disadvantage that they tied it.
+The Red Wings had caught up to the pace of the game, and then were awarded a power play.
+Down a man, the Flyers finally got one past Husso when Nicolas Deslauriers scored on a short-handed breakaway 7 minutes into the second.

 Six minutes later, Noah Cates deflected Nick Seeler’s shot from the point to give the Flyers the lead heading into the final period.

-The Red Wings had a chance to tie it with a third-period power play, but the Flyers easily killed it off, helped by big shot blocks by Tippett and Justin Braun.
-Noah Cates then saved the lead with five minutes left by diving to block the open goal.
+The Red Wings had a chance to tie it on a third-period power play, but the Flyers easily killed it off, helped by big shot blocks from Tippett and Justin Braun.
+Cates then saved the lead with 5 minutes left by diving to block the open goal.

 Scott Laughton sealed the game with an empty-net goal with less than two minutes left.